davidjohnbaker1/davidjohnbaker/content/posts/2023-02-02-can-narratives-of-competition-help-teach-computational-modeling-of-music/index.md

 ---
 title: Can narratives of competition help teach computational modeling of music?
 author: Package Build
-date: '2023-02-02'
+date: '2023-02-16'
 slug: []
-categories: []
+categories: [impulse talk, music science, computation, pedagogy]
-tags: []
+tags: [impulse talk, music science, computation, pedagogy]
-draft: yes
+draft: no
 ---

-> Sketch of impluse talk I planned to deliver at [Monte Verita Workshop]()
+> Sketch of impluse talk I planned to deliver at [Monte Verita Workshop](https://davidjohnbaker.rbind.io/posts/2023-02-09-monte-verit-workshop-2023/)

 One axis to conceptualize teaching is on a continuum from the procedural to the abstract.
 When I refer to procedural teaching, I am referring to teaching someone how to _do something_.
-For example, how to run an experimental procedure with a participant, how make a scatter plot in R, how to program an experiment in Python, or how to analyse a specific type of experimental design.
+For example, how to run an experimental procedure with a participant, how make a scatter plot, how to program an experiment in Python, how to make a call to the Spotify API, or how to analyse a specific type of experimental design.
 With procedural learning, the learning objective or outcome, I find, is typically much clearer.
 You either were able to produce the scatter plot, or not.
 The experiment runs, or not.